 4) Apply for financial aid through Rogers Adventist School.

 Provided by donations and funds generated by the Kids Educational Endowment Program (KEEP).
-A limited number of Scholarships are available to help defray cost of enrollment fees.
+A limited number of Scholarships are available to help defray cost of enrollment or other registration fees.

 A three-way scholarship funded by the North Pacific Union Conference of Seventh-day Adventists (NPUC), Rogers Adventist School, and the student’s local church.
 (Scholarship funds are very limited and available only for students of Hispanic/Latino origin whose church membership is NOT in the College Place Spanish SDA or Walla Walla Spanish SDA Church.
 These churches have their own scholarship program for students of their members).